-- 3. Institutions that apply the IRB Approach referred to in Chapter 3 using their own estimates of LGD to comparable direct exposures to the protection provider, shall calculate the risk weight and the expected loss applicable to the covered portion of the underlying exposure using the PD, the LGD and the same risk weight function as the ones used for such a comparable direct exposure to the protection provider, and shall use the maturity M related to the underlying exposure, calculated, where applicable, in accordance with Article 162. - 4.
-Institution that apply to comparable direct exposures to the protection provider the IRB Approach using the method provided for in Article 153(5), shall apply the risk weight and expected loss applicable to the covered portion of the exposure that correspond to the ones provided in Articles 153(5) and 158(6). - 5.
-For any uncovered portion of the exposure value (E), institutions shall use the risk weight and the expected loss corresponding to the underlying exposure.
-For the calculation laid down in Article 159, institutions shall assign any general and specific credit risk adjustments, additional value adjustments related to the non-trading book business of the institution as referred to in Article 34 and other own funds reductions related to the exposure other than the deductions made in accordance with Article 36(1), point (m), to the uncovered portion of the exposure value.';
+- 3. Institutions that apply the IRB Approach set out in Chapter 3 using their own estimates of LGD to comparable direct exposures to the protection provider shall calculate the risk weight and the expected loss applicable to the covered part of the underlying exposure using the PD, the LGD and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162. - 4.
+Institutions that apply the IRB Approach to comparable direct exposures to the protection provider using the method provided for in Article 153(5) shall use the risk weight and expected loss applicable to the covered part of the exposure that correspond to the ones provided in Articles 153(5) and 158(6). - 5.
+For any uncovered part of the exposure value (E), institutions shall use the risk weight and the expected loss corresponding to the underlying exposure.
+For the calculation set out in Article 159, institutions shall assign any general or specific credit risk adjustments or additional value adjustments in accordance with Article 34 related to the non-trading book business of the institution or other own funds reductions related to the exposure other than the deductions made in accordance with Article 36(1), point (m), to the uncovered part of the exposure value.';

-- (148) in Article 252, point b, the definition for the RW\ is amended as follows: - $RW^ = risk$ -weighted exposure amounts for the purposes of point (a) of Article 92(4); - (149) in Part three, Title II, Chapter 4, Section 6 is deleted; - (150)-Article 273 is amended as follows: - (a) in paragraph 1 the first subparagraph is replaced by the following: - '1.
-Institutions shall calculate the exposure value for the contracts listed in Annex II and for credit derivatives, with the exception of the credit derivatives referred to in paragraph 3 or 5, on the basis of one of the methods set out in Sections 3 to 6 in accordance with this Article.'; - (b) in paragraph 3, point (b) is replaced by the following: - '(b) in accordance with Article 183, where permission has been granted in accordance with Article 143.'; - (151) Article 273a paragraph 3 is amended as follows: - (a) point (b) is replaced by the following: - '(b) the absolute value of the aggregated long position shall be summed with the absolute value of the aggregated short position.';
+- (144) in Part Three, Title II, Chapter 4, Section 6 is deleted; - (145) in Article 252, point (b), the definition of RW is replaced by the following: 'RW = risk-weighted exposure amounts for the purposes of Article 92(4), point (a);' - (146) Article 273 is amended as follows: - (a) in paragraph 1, the first subparagraph is replaced by the following: 'Institutions shall calculate the exposure value for the contracts listed in Annex II and for credit derivatives, with the exception of the credit derivatives referred to in paragraphs 3 and 5 of this Article, on the basis of one of the methods set out in Sections 3 to 6 in accordance with this Article.'; - (b) in paragraph 3, point (b) is replaced by the following: - (b) in accordance with Article 183, where permission has been granted in accordance with Article 143.'; - (147) in Article 273a, paragraph 3 is amended as follows: - (a) in the first subparagraph, point (b) is replaced by the following: - (b) the absolute value of the aggregated long position shall be summed with the absolute value of the aggregated short position;';

-15883/23 EAC/vc 335 ECOFIN.1.B LIMITE EN (b) the following subparagraphs are added:
+(b) the following subparagraphs are added:

-'For the purposes of the first subparagraph, the meaning of long and short positions is the same as the meaning set out in Article 94(3).
+'For the purposes of the first subparagraph, the meaning of long and short positions is the same as that set out in Article 94(3).